How to secure and harden your Splunk platform instance

 - The Lightweight Directory Access Protocol (LDAP) authentication scheme.
 See Set up user authentication with LDAP.

 - Single Sign on with Security Assertion Markup Language

-Additional hardening options for Splunk Enterprise only
+Additional hardening options for Splunk Enterprise and forwarding tier infrastructure only

 - Administrator credentials provide unrestricted access to a Splunk platform instance and should be the first thing you change and secure.
 See Secure your Admin password.